 Ingredients

-- 60 grams flour ½ cup
+- ½ cup flour (60 grams)

-- ½ packet baking powder (8 gram) or 1 egg + 1 tsp baking poder
+- ½ packet baking powder (8 gram)

 - 1 tablespoon sugar or other sweetener

-- vegan butter for baking
+- vegan butter (for baking)

-- food coloring
+- food coloring (optional)

 Serve with

-- vegan butter melted
+- vegan butter (melted)

 - lots of powdered sugar